Goatly.net

 Mar 18, 2011

 This one had me stumped for a little while today.
 I was using a WebRequest in a Silverlight 4 application to post some data to an API endpoint, and whenever I called EndGetResponse, a NotSupportedException was thrown.
-To help illustrate the problem, here’s a mock-up of the code: 1 2using System; 3using …
+To help illustrate the problem, here’s a mock-up of the code: 1 2using System; 3using System.Net; …

 Read More